Q: Can we have a voluntary Therapy Dog visit from you at our facility / organization?

 A: We sell all our Baloubies with what is known as Limited AKC Registration which means we sell pets & beloved companions ONLY.
 We do not under any circumstance sell our Baloubies with breeding rights & we will ask you to sign a strict spay/neuter agreement which is a binding contract to spay or neuter your Baloubie by the date of their first birthday.

-Our Baloubies cost $5,500 to $7000, depending only on color & markings.
+Our Baloubies cost $6,500.
 (If you just skipped to this question, please take the time to read above what it costs us to ethically & kindly go through the breeding process from the beginning each time, taking into account the breeding attempts that don’t work, with our beloved Frenchies, here in Naples, Florida.)

 In order to secure a Baloubie as yours an initial non-refundable deposit of $1,000 is requested.
 This deposit signifies your intent to purchase a Baloubie & upon receipt of the funds we can plan together the following steps & stay in constant contact with regular updates of your new family member.
 We do reserve the right to void this transaction and refund your deposit in the rare occurrence that we decide for any reason that you may not be a suitable fit for one of our Baloubies.